Skip to main content

 Memory Management for Large Rasters

 Use windowed reading, Dask arrays, or xarray for rasters that exceed available RAM.
-Unlike ArcPy, which streams data through file-based operations, Rasterio loads data into memory by default.
-For 10GB+ rasters, you need different strategies.
+Rasterio can load data into memory by default, so larger rasters need a strategy that matches the operation, chunk layout, and available resources.

 THE MEMORY WALL